-Who has not spent 30 minutes trying to find his cat that was well hidden under a piece of furniture since he saw his carrying bag, spent several minutes to catch it, struggled to get him into his transport cage without being scratched ... before it escapes again, to start all over again or finally give up, and postpone the appointment to the vet to another day, or postpone the departure on vacation of a few hours?
+Who hasn't spent 30 minutes trying to find their cat who was well hidden under a piece of furniture since seeing his carry bag, spent several minutes grabbing it, struggling to fit it into its transport cage without getting scratched ... before he escapes again, to start all over again or finally give up, and postpone the appointment with the vet to another day, or postpone the departure on vacation by a few hours?

-Your cat is an animal that likes its small habits, its comfort, and its well marked territory.
-Therefore, moving, vacation, or visit the veterinarian can be stressful, which sometimes make the trip unpleasant for the cat or its owner (meowing intense, digestive disorders, stress urination, etc.).
+Your cat is an animal that likes its little habits, its comfort, and its well-marked territory.
+Therefore, moving, vacations, or visiting the veterinarian can be a source of stress, which sometimes makes the trip unpleasant for the cat or its owner (intense meowing, digestive disorders, stressful urination, etc.).

 Follow our tips to make the test of the bag or the cage a pleasure.